-Approaching the oil fields from a distance you begin to understand just how big the oil industry is here.
-The oil pumps look like enormous stick figure birds, dipping their beaks repeatedly to the ground as they pump crude oil up from the deep within the Earth.
+Approaching the oil fields from a distance gives one a sense of just how expansive the oil industry is.
+The oil pumps look like enormous stick figure birds, dipping their beaks repeatedly to the ground as they pump crude oil up from the depths of the Earth.

-Even though the country plans to expand its investment in oil and gas, it is also investing a lot in alternative power sources.
-Throughout Azerbaijan, the people I meet speak about the need for alternative energy sources like wind and solar power to prepare for a future when resources like petroleum are no longer widely available.
+Though the country intends to expand its investment in oil and gas, it is also investing heavily in alternative power sources.
+Throughout Azerbaijan, people stress the need for alternative energy sources like wind and solar power to prepare for the inevitable time when resources like petroleum are no longer widely available.

-The origin of wind power dates back to around 500 CE with the invention of the windmill.
+The origins of wind power date back to around 500 CE with the invention of the windmill.
 The idea to harness wind to generate electricity popped up in the late 1800s, when the first wind turbines appeared in Scotland, Denmark, and America.
-Today, wind farms consist of multiple turbines working together to generate large amounts of electricity.
+Today, wind farms consist of multiple turbines working together to generate large amounts of electricity, all over the world.